 “We would secure private participation in the financing and building of the accommodations,” he said. “[With] a long-term financing arrangement that would see the lease payments by the tenants occupying the facility”.

 Public-private partnerships may be the best solution on the table and create a win-win for the hospital, employees, and community.
-It is hoped that PPP can bring to the table:
+It is the hope that PPP can bring these to the table:

 - Better infrastructure solutions

 - Faster project completions